shivashankar1010/TestRBS/README.md

 ## Project structure
 I have used the page object design pattern and defined the all the webelements and methods in the page.
-That is in the package folder
+That is in the package called pages folder
 All the  test calls I have kept in the the step defination folder.

 ## Scenarios covered